infinitered/ignite/docs/Setting-up-monorepo.md

 ## Use case

 In a monorepo setup, multiple apps often share common functionality.
 For example, a mobile (React Native) and a web app (React).
-This tutorial demonstrates how to set up and use shared utilities within a monorepo.
+This guide demonstrates how to set up and use shared utilities within a monorepo.
 For instance, if you have several apps that need to validate user inputs like email addresses, passwords, or text fields, you can create a single validation utility that can be reused across all your apps.

 By centralizing these utilities, you reduce code duplication and simplify maintenance, ensuring that any updates or bug fixes are immediately available to all your apps.